MANOJPATRA1991/GameZone/README.md

   1. To run this project in local environment, clone it with `git clone <URL>`.

-  2. Run your vagrant machine with `vagrant up` and then `vagrnt ssh`.
+  2. Run your vagrant machine with `vagrant up` and then `vagrant ssh`.

   3. Once done, open the project in your favorite IDE and install the dependencies mentioned in **requirements.txt** using `sudo pip install <module>` in your vagrant environment.